-Most cannabis strains will cure within four weeks, but some cultivators prefer to wait as long as six months for maximum potency.
-A good baseline is between two and four weeks, but you may opt to cure your buds for longer to get the best results.
+Most cannabis strains will cure within four weeks, but some cultivators prefer to wait as long as six months for a final product with maximum potency.
+A good baseline is between two and four weeks, but you may cure your buds for longer to get the best results.

 How to Know When It’s Done

-The aromas emitting from the jars will let you know that your buds are cured.
+The aromas from the jars will tell you that your buds are cured.
 If you smell ammonia, then your buds were likely not sufficiently dried.
 In this case, “burp” the jar again and let the buds breathe for a day.

 Properly cured and sealed bud can stay potent for up to two years if kept out of humid areas and direct sunlight.
 However, many say that well-cured marijuana is at its best between three to 18 months, with potency reducing after the 18-month mark.

 There’s no one right way to store your cannabis.
-As long as it’s kept in an airtight container, out of the heat and humidity, and was correctly cured, it will keep well for months without any concern.
+If it’s kept in an airtight container, out of the heat and humidity, and correctly cured, it will keep well for months without any concern.